lara-unb/CoopRobo/docs/source/mobile/pioneer/model/kinematics.rst

 .. note::
   The matrix which maps spin speed to the robot velocities is commonly known as **Jacobian Matrix**.
+  "The Jacobian maps configuration velocities to workspace velocities" [5]_.

 Well, we know the relationship between spin speeds and robot velocities, but what about the robot pose in the global frame?